 Align your brand message around your prospects’ most critical values.
 Make sure that both your marketing and sales teams understand your brand values, and develop a strong message that encompasses those values.

-You’re trying to be like your competitors’ brand, instead of standing out
+You’re trying to be like your competitors’ brands, instead of standing out

 Plenty of brands try to follow in their competitors’ footsteps.
 However, how unique is a competitor’s brand if several other businesses are currently copying them?
 Making their brand message your own isn’t going to attract people to your company; it only ensures you’ll be lost among your competitors.